JamesSkemp/words/content/post/anti-virus-software.md

 +++
 title = "Anti-Virus Software"
-summary = "An article on anti-virus software, with the recent news that Microsoft will enter the industry in the back of my mind." draft = false comments = true date = "2005-01-09T02:01:00-06:00"
+description = "An article on anti-virus software, with the recent news that Microsoft will enter the industry in the back of my mind." draft = false comments = true date = "2005-01-09T02:01:00-06:00"